miekg/gitopper/README.md

 mount = "/tmp"                                     # directory where to download to, mount+service is used as path

 [[services]]
-machine = "grafana.atoom.net" # hostname of the machine, so it know what to do there. service = "grafana-server" # service identifier, if it's used by systemd it must be the systemd service name package = "grafana"  # as used by package mgmt, may be empty user = "grafana"     # do the checkout with this user action = "reload"    # what to do when files are changed, maybe empty. mount = "/tmp/grafana1" # where to download the repo - we don't care dirs = [
+machine = "grafana.atoom.net" # hostname of the machine, so a host knows when to pick this up. service = "grafana-server"    # service identifier, if it's used by systemd it must be the systemd service name package = "grafana"           # as used by package mgmt, may be empty (not implemented yet) user = "grafana"              # do the checkout with this user action = "reload"             # call systemctl <action> <service> when the git repo changes. mount = "/tmp/grafana1"       # where to put the downloaded download (we don't care - might be removed) dirs = [
     { local = "/etc/grafana", link = "grafana/etc", single = false },
     { local = "/var/lib/grafana/dashboards", link = "grafana/dashboards", single = false }
 ]
 ~~~

-## Interfaces

-metrics, rest-like interface, return json, make client show it nicely.

-## "Admin" Interface
+### REST

+See proto/proto.go for the defined interface.
+Interaction is REST, thus JSON.
+You can

-- list all machines - from the config file?
+* list all defined machines
-- list all services from a machine - should be from the config as well...
-- then for a service:
-    * freeze ?duration=50
-    * rollback ?to=<hash> (can error); rollback also freezes, rollback isn't a permanent state.
-    * unfreeze
-- get status of services, check also upstream repo., hash

-curl essentially

-basic auth, then system auth... account exists... and in special group??
+* list services run on this host
+* list a specific service

 ## Client

-Included is a little client, called `gitopper-cli` that eases remote interaction with the server's
-REST interface.

--ctl is basically a curl client, but make a client, simple as hell

-Generic options. -u user -p <passwd> ???

-GETs

-These get json back:

-from config by itself:
-gitopper-ctl list|ls machines
-    /list/machines which server??

-gitopper-ctl list|ls @machine
-    /list/services
-gitopper-ctl iist|ls @machine <service-name>
-   /list/service/<name>

-These are just posts, without json reply, just HTTP status code... with json payload??

-POSTs:
+A client is included in cmd/gitopperctl.
+It has it's own README.md.

+## Notes and Crap

+TODO in the ctl:

-gitopper-ctl freeze @machine <service-name> [<duration>]
+gitopperctl freeze @machine <service-name> [<duration>]
     /state/freeze/<name>?dur=5s

-gitopper-ctl unfreeze @machine <service-name>
+gitopperctl unfreeze @machine <service-name>
     /state/unfreeze/<name>

-gitopper-ctl rollback @machine <service-name> <hash>
+gitopperctl rollback @machine <service-name> <hash>
     /state/rollback/<name>?to=<hash>

-gitopper-cli redo @machine <service-name>
+gitoppercli redo @machine <service-name>
     /state/redo/<name>

-json protocol, text output from our tooling

 ## Authentication